Japan Airlines

-Japan Airlines (JAL) is a Japanese airline headquartered in Shinagawa, Tokyo.
-It is Japan's second-largest airline after All Nippon Airways (ANA) and has been considered the flag carrier of Japan due to its history.
-Its main hubs are Tokyo's Narita and Haneda airports, as well as secondary hubs in Osaka's Kansai and Itami airports.
-The JAL group, which includes Japan Airlines, also comprises Hokkaido Air System, J-Air, Japan Air Commuter, Japan Transocean Air and Ryukyu Air Commuter for domestic feeder services, and JAL Cargo for cargo and mail services.
+Japan Airlines (JAL) is a major Japanese airline headquartered in Shinagawa, Tokyo.
+The airline's main hubs are Tokyo's Narita and Haneda airports, as well as secondary hubs in Osaka's Kansai and Itami airports.
+The JAL group comprises Japan Airlines, Hokkaido Air System, J-Air, Japan Air Commuter, Japan Transocean Air and Ryukyu Air Commuter for domestic feeder services, and JAL Cargo for cargo and mail services, as well as low-cost carriers Zipair Tokyo and Jetstar Japan.

+JAL was established in 1951 as a government-owned business and became the national airline of Japan in 1953.
+After over three decades of service and expansion, the airline was fully privatised in 1987.
+In 2002, the airline merged with Japan Air System (JAS), Japan's third-largest airline, and became the sixth-largest airline in the world by passengers carried.
+It went bankrupt in 2010 in the aftermath of the 2008 financial crisis and underwent significant restructuring.
+The airline returned to profitability and was relisted on the Tokyo Stock Exchange in 2011, although it has since lost its position as Japan's largest airline to All Nippon Airways.

 JAL group operations include scheduled and non-scheduled international and domestic passenger and cargo services to 220 destinations in 35 countries worldwide, including codeshares.
 The group has a fleet of 279 aircraft.
 In the fiscal year ended 31 March 2009, the airline group carried over 52 million passengers and over 1.1 million tons of cargo and mail.
 Japan Airlines, J-Air, JAL Express, and Japan Transocean Air are members of the Oneworld airline alliance network.

-JAL was established in 1951 as a government-owned business and became the national airline of Japan in 1953.
-After over three decades of service and expansion, the airline was fully privatised in 1987.
-In 2002, the airline merged with Japan Air System (JAS), Japan's third-largest airline, and became the sixth-largest airline in the world by passengers carried.